Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-PLAN to Have a Good Marriage - Marriage Message #213
+PLAN to Have a Good Marriage – MM #213

 As Pastor Jeff Helton and his (psychologist) wife, Lora Helton said about this,

-“Many couples have fallen into a passive approach to their marriage and wake up one day wondering what went wrong.
+“Many couples have fallen into a passive approach to their marriage.
+And then they wake up one day wondering what went wrong.
 They operate their marriages in what we call default mode: things happen without planning or directions or effort.
 Why do we expect marriage to be easy and automatic?”

-That’s a good question isn’t it?
-Most anything really good takes a lot of work to get it that way.
-And yet with love, we think it should just naturally stay good — without putting in any extra effort to maintain it.
+Truly think about the question they pose.
+“Why do we expect marriage to be easy and automatic?
+After all, most anything really good takes a lot of work to get it that way.
+And yet with love, we think it should just naturally stay good —without putting in extra effort to maintain it.
 If that were true, we wouldn’t have the high divorce rate we do.
 Love doesn’t come “naturally” to most of us.

-Jeff and Lora Helton go on to say,
+Jeff and Lora Helton go on to write:

 “Instead of the default mode, we need a proactive approach for our marriages to grow.
 The call that we’re sending out is this: Get out of the default mode in your marriage.
 Live at a higher level!
 There has to be a plan.
 The old adage is right: ‘Fail to plan, plan to fail.’”

-The following are other comments they wrote on this subject in a great book entitled, “Authentic Marriages.”
-Unfortunately the book is no longer in print (if you can find it, we recommend it highly).
-But in this book they wrote:
+The following are other points they wrote on this subject in their book titled, “Authentic Marriages.”
+Unfortunately the book is no longer in print but here’s what they wrote:

 When marriages are not actively nurtured, they tend to go into the default mode.
 Usually this means that our sinful nature will be more active than our desire to please God.
 The default mode is where selfishness grows and flourishes.
 Here criticism of your spouse is accepted and even encouraged by friends.
 It is where fantasy tends to have a greater pull than reality and where hope for a better marriage dies.